 Pocono Summit real estate is some of the most expensive in Pennsylvania, although Pocono Summit house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pocono Summit is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Pocono Summit is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Pocono Summit is a town of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Pocono Summit who work in office and administrative support (14.06%), food service (8.24%), and teaching (7.95%).

 Another notable thing is that Pocono Summit is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

-The percentage of people in Pocono Summit who are college-educated is somewhat higher than the average US community of 21.84%: 25.14% of adults in Pocono Summit have at least a bachelor's degree.
+The overall education level of Pocono Summit is somewhat higher than in the average US city of 21.84%: 25.14% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Pocono Summit in 2022 was $38,020, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $152,080 for a family of four.
 However, Pocono Summit contains both very wealthy and poor people as well.